CDRT/blog/docs/2022/log_analytics_device_health.md

 We can then create an [Azure Monitor Workbook](https://learn.microsoft.com/azure/azure-monitor/visualize/workbooks-overview) to report on the following data from your Lenovo devices

+!> This solution is not supported on ThinkBook

 ## Update Installation Status

 > Lists all updates by package ID and title with their respective install statuses